joshua1571/terraformtest/README.md

 ---

 ### General Notes
 How will we maintain our terraform state?
+Just use terraform cloud for now Created TF_API_TOKEN from terraform cloud and added to terraformtest repo Need to get auth credentials for the github actions runner to my azure subscription Will need to create an azure service principal using the az command az account show - to view the current subscription in use az ad sp create-for-rbac --name terraformServicePrincipal --role Contributor add the resulting tokens to repo secrets

 ### Learning materials